CraigBanach/ManagerReadme/README.md

 #### Stand up

-We have daily stand ups to ensure that we are making good progress on our commited work.
+We have daily stand-ups to ensure we're making good progress on our committed work.
 During stand ups, it is vital that you raise the following issues:

 - If you're stuck/blocked for any reason.
 I or someone else on the team should be able to assist in unblocking you, which may involve pointing you to the correct person to help out or spending time with you to work through things
 - You don't know what you should be doing today.
 I or someone else can point you in the right direction about which tasks to pick up next.